loganwright44/RocketEnvironment/README.md

 **NOTE**: Calling the `.simplify_static_elements()` method on a `Design` will restrict the user from modifying any parameters about all static `Element`'s, so wait to call this before you want to begin the simulation phase

+## Assets of the API

+Here, I'll keep a list of all of the main `class` elements which are most commonly accessed, their uses, and how to prepare data for each instantiation process.
+Many of the objects used for this project are singleton instances to minimize memory consumption and to avoid redundant object creation.
+These will also be specified when listed.
+As promised:

+- `Element` (and its many subclasses)

+- `Design`

+- `Builder`

+- `MotorManager`

+- `ThrustVectorController`

+- `Quaternion`

+- `Vector`

 ## Usage